 Day 1: MALAGA

-Malaga has the biggest airport in Southern Spain and the 4th busiest airport in Spain (following only Adolfo Suárez Madrid-Barajas Airport, Barcelona El Prat Airport, and Palma de Mallorca Airport by traffic).
-Thus, the best is to start and finish the southern Spain trip in Malaga.
+Malaga has the biggest airport in southern Spain.
+Malaga airport is the 4th busiest airport in Spain (following only Adolfo Suárez Madrid-Barajas Airport, Barcelona El Prat Airport, and Palma de Mallorca Airport by traffic).
+Thus, logistics-wise, the best is to start and finish a southern Spain trip in Malaga.

 - Morning: coffee at Mercado Central de Ataranzas, visit Castillo Gibralfaro and Alcazaba, Malaga Cathedral and Picasso Museum